Neetx/osdevTraining/README.md

 Now we have the setup to use higher level language: C (you can use some other).
 Normal C programming is in user space, also called Hosted Environment: you have a lot of useful library!!
 But we must use Freestanding environment so there isn’t standard libraries:
 We are alone with our code, our logic and our creativity.
-Keep it in mind!
 Initial code has only simple, but good, vga text mode and an hello world.
 I implemented some nice and small things, for example input from keyboard, but I will explain it next.

-Now compile the kernel!
+Now compile the kernel:
 ```
 i686-elf-gcc -c kernel.c -o kernel.o -std=gnu99 -ffreestanding -O2 -Wall -Wextra
 ```